Unreal Engine Plugin Manual

 both.
 Please note: In production you would load the token from your cloud function (see above) but for now we just

-generate a random access token directly in the game.
+generate a random room token directly in the game.

 Now, drag out from “Room Id” and choose Promote to Variable